-Police Department-City of New York,
+POLICE DEPARTMENT-CITY OF NEW YORK,

-Office of the Property Clerk (Room No. 9),
+OFFICE OF THE PROPERTY CLERK (ROOM No. 9),

-No. 300 Mulberry Street,
+No. 300 MULBERRY STREET,

 New York, 1889.

 New York, 1889.
-J
+I

-OWNERS WANTED BY THE PROPERTY York, No. 300 Mulberry street, Room No. 9, for the following property, now in his custody, without claimants: Boats, rope, iron, lead, male and remale clothing, boots, shoes, wine, blankets, diamonds, canned goods liquors, etc., also small amount money taken from prisoners and found by patrolimen of this Department JOHN F. HARRIOT.
+OWNERS WANTED BY THE PROPERTY Clerk of the Police Department of the City of New York, No. 300 Mulberry street, Room No. 9, for the following property, now in his custody, without claimants: Boats, rope, iron, lead, male and female clothing, boots, shoes, wine, blankets, diamonds, canned goods liquors, etc., also small amount money taken from prisoners and found by patrolmen of this Department JOHN F. HARRIOT.
 Property Clerk.